licosan/Formula1/README.md

 ## TODO

-* add math operations like sin, cos, sqrt etc...
+* Add math operations like sin, cos, sqrt etc...
+* Would be better to give parameters in the compute, to allow one parsing-many evals, but needs rewrite of current parse-compute split.
+* The index of indexed arrays should be evaluated to allow formulas, but needs rewrite of current parse-compute split.